 Factor C-5.
 Adequacy and robustness of the cost plan, including cost feasibility and cost risk.
-This factor includes elements such as cost, cost risk, cost realism, and cost completeness including assessment of the basis of estimate, the adequacy of the approach, the methods and rationale used to develop the estimated cost, the discussion of cost risks, the allocation of cost reserves by phase, and the team's understanding of the scope of work (covering all elements of the mission, including contributions).
-The adequacy of the cost reserves will be evaluated; understanding of the cost reserves will be evaluated; understanding of the cost risks will be assessed.
+This factor includes elements such as cost, cost risk, cost realism, and cost completeness including assessment of the basis of estimate, the adequacy of the approach, the methods and rationale used to develop the estimated cost, the discussion of cost risks, the allocation of cost reserves by phase, and the team's understanding of the scope of work (covering all elements of the mission).
+The adequacy of the cost reserves and understanding of the cost risks will be assessed.
 This factor also includes an assessment of the proposed cost relative to estimates generated by the evaluation team using parametric models and analogies.
 Also evaluated under this factor are the proposed cost management tools to be used on the project.

-- The following evaluation factor has been removed as a subset of Factor C-4 described in the AO and has been revised for the evaluation of the CSR. - Factor C-6.
+The following evaluation factor has been removed as a subset of Factor C-4 described in the AO and has been revised for the evaluation of the CSR.

+Factor C-6.
 Adequacy of the risk management plan.
 The adequacy of the proposed risk management approach will be assessed, as will any risk mitigation plans for new technologies, any long-lead items, and the adequacy and availability of any required manufacturing, test, or other facilities.
 The approach to any proposed descoping of mission capabilities will be assessed against the potential science impact to the proposed Baseline Science Mission.
-The plans for managing the risk of contributed critical goods and services will be assessed, including the plans for any international participation, the commitment of partners and contributors as documented in Letters of Commitment and the adequacy of contingency plans, where they exist, for coping with the failure of a proposed cooperative arrangement or contribution; when no mitigation is possible, this should be explicitly acknowledged.
+The plans for managing the risk of contributed critical goods and services will be assessed, including the plans for any international participation, the commitment of partners and contributors as documented in Letters of Commitment, and the technical adequacy of contingency plans, where they exist, for coping with the failure of a proposed cooperative arrangement or contribution; when no mitigation is possible, this should be explicitly acknowledged.
 The stability and reliability of proposed partners, and the appropriateness of any proposed contribution, is not assessed as a management risk but will be assessed by SMD as a programmatic risk element of the investigation.

-- The following are new evaluation factors that are not described in the AO and were not evaluated for Step 1 proposals.
-These will be evaluated for the CSRs in addition to the factors given in Section 7.2.4 of the AO and updated above as Factors C-1 through C-6. - Factor C-7.
+- The following are new evaluation factors that are not described in the AO and were not evaluated separately for Step 1 proposals.
+These will be evaluated for the CSRs in addition to the factors given in Section 7.2.4 of the AO repeated or updated above as Factors C-1 through C-6. - Factor C-7.
 Ground Systems.
 This factor includes an assessment of the proposed mission operations plans, facilities, hardware and software, processes, and procedures. - Factor C-8.
 Approach and feasibility for completing Phase B. The completeness of Phase B plans and the adequacy of the Phase B approach will be assessed.
 This assessment will include evaluation of the activities/products, the organizations responsible for those activities/products, and the schedule to accomplish the activities/products. - Factor C-9.
 Implementation feasibility and risk of any proposed use of NASA-developed technology.
-The proposed infusion of NASA-developed technology described in Section 5.9.3 of the AO will be assessed including whether the plan adequately interfaces with, integrates, and uses the NASA-developed technology. - For the purpose of the CSR, investigation teams are not required to hold reserves against Governments Furnished Equipment (GFE) such as the Launch Vehicle (LV).
-They should assume the Government will deliver as promised including LV performance and schedule.
-The Government is holding separate reserves on their promises.
+The proposed infusion of NASA-developed technology described in Section 5.9.3 of the AO will be assessed including whether the plan adequately interfaces with, integrates, and uses the NASA-developed technology. - Any impact to the primary mission due to the inclusion of TDO(s) and/or SEO(s) will also be included in the factors above. - For the purposes of the CSR, investigation teams are not required to hold reserves against Government Furnished Equipment (GFE) such as a NASA-provided launch service.
+They should assume the Government will deliver as promised on factors such as Launch Vehicle (LV) performance and schedule.
+The Government is holding separate reserves on its promises.